VladoPortos/folder.view2/README.md

-# FolderView For Unraid 7
+# FolderView2 For Unraid 7

-## What is FolderView?
+## What is FolderView2?

 Original creator: [**scolcipitato**](https://github.com/scolcipitato/folder.view)

-FolderView lets you create folders for grouping Dockers and VMs together to help with organization.
+FolderView2 lets you create folders for grouping Dockers and VMs together to help with organization.
 Especially useful if you're using docker-compose.
 Getting Started: A new button named "Add Folder" will appear at the bottom of the docker/VM tab next to "Add Container/VM".

 ## Installation